fbpx Skip to main content

 Inheritance Tax Strategies for UK Expats Overseas

-Finally, it’s important to review your tax liability – many beneficiaries are left in a difficult situation should they be entitled to assets from an estate.
+Finally, it’s important to review your tax liability – because many beneficiaries are left in a difficult situation when they discover they are entitled to assets from an estate.

-In the UK, inheritance tax obligations can be as high as 40%.
-They are payable within six months, and the recipient cannot sell the assets to raise the finances to cover the tax responsibility.
+In the UK, the standard inheritance tax rate is 40%.
+This is payable within six months, and the recipient cannot sell the assets to raise the finances to cover the tax.
+However, from 2026 onward, recipients may be able to pay inheritance tax over ten years in equal instalments for inheritances related to agricultural and business premises.

-Structuring your will and estate can make a significant difference in the value of your estate, the tax burden on your beneficiaries, and the ease with which your estate can be distributed.
+Structuring your will and estate can make a significant difference in the value of your estate, the tax burden on your beneficiaries, and the ease with which your assets can be distributed.

 For example:

-• Putting assets into a trust can be a tax-efficient option – but the type of trust and location will impact the tax arising.
+• Putting assets into a trust can be a tax-efficient option – but the type of trust and location will impact the tax arising, and it is essential to review tax treatments such as income and Capital Gains Tax.

-• Your domiciliary and permanent residency status will also have an effect and may determine in which country your assets are liable for inheritance tax.
+• Your residency status will also have an effect and may determine in which country your assets are liable for inheritance tax – while noting the earlier rule around UK inheritance tax always applying to assets based within Britain.